 Nursing: Since the nursing program’s founding in 1962, more than 4,000 nurses across the country call Madonna University their alma mater.
 Within one year of graduating, 98 percent of students are employed.
 The nursing simulation labs transform nursing education, bridging theory and practice in patient care.

 Sign Language Studies: The new larger lab provides double the workstations for students practicing and preparing portfolios.
 Currently a state interpreter test site, Madonna is poised to become a national test center.

 Support services: A student to faculty ratio of 12:1 ensures personal attention in small classes.
 Hundreds of students receive additional tutoring through the Center for Personalized Instruction, Writing Center, and Office of Disability Resources.

-Educational access: True to its mission of making a college education accessible, Madonna has outreach centers in Gaylord, Macomb, and southwest Detroit, where the underserved and disadvantaged attend classes.
+Educational access: True to its mission of making a college education accessible, Madonna has outreach centers in Gaylord, and Macomb.

 Affordable: More than 85 percent of the student body receives scholarships and grants.